 The GSS master track equips students with the analytical concepts and tools to make sense of such predicaments and debates.
 Our programme initiates students into a longstanding tradition of critical thinking, in which gender and sexuality are understood as both social, political, and cultural formations as well as analytical categories – always already intersecting with class and race and other social relations of power.
 We also teach students to translate critical epistemologies and analytical categories into solid and rigorous empirical research on the topic they are passionate about.
 This master track, in other words, trains students to be knowledgeable, sharp, and keen observers and analysts of the workings of power, the processes of in- and exclusion, and the production of difference and in/equality in this complex world.

 Some of our students are passionate about a particular question or topic in the field of gender or sexuality, be it reproductive justice or LGBT rights.
 Other students are keen on understanding social relations of power in a more in-depth and intersectional way, expand the class-based analyses that ground sociological analysis.
 Others still desire to pursue questions about the connections between power and knowledge, and develop their interest in feminist, queer, and critical epistemologies.
 The GSS programme caters to these various profiles and points of departure, and provides students with the bodies of knowledge, conceptual tool kits, and methodological know-how they need to pursue their research projects.

-The programme provides you with a solid theoretical, conceptual, and methodological foundation for the empirical study of social issues where gender and/or sexuality are explicitly or implicitly at stake.
+The programme is theory-driven, problem oriented, and interdisciplinary, linking critical social scientific concepts and theory to applied research.
+The programme provides students with a solid theoretical, conceptual, and methodological foundation for the theoretical and empirical study of social, political, and cultural issues where gender and/or sexuality are explicitly or implicitly at stake.